dongmingh/v1performance/README.md

 + By run time duration: Each thread executes the same transaction concurrently for the specified time duration specified by runDur in the user input file, note that nRequest is set to 0.

 ##Use Cases
 PTE can be used for channel (create, join), chaincode (install and instantiate) and transactions (invoke (move) and invoke (query)).
-This depends on the settings of run cases file, user input files, configuration file (config.json).
+Specify settings in the run cases file, user input files, and configuration file (config.json).

 ###Channel